CoderDojoMcDonough/Mentor-Marketing/Plan_Use-LinkedIn-to-find-mentors.md

 message you'll send to mentors.

 ## Follow-up with interested mentors
-If a developer expresses interest in a reply but they do not complete the Mentor Signup Form, contact the developer again.
+If a developer expresses interest but they do not complete the Mentor Signup Form, contact the developer again.